 - Issues which the Chief Justice/his designate should leave exclusively to the Arbitral Tribunal.

 As seen from above, the Courts had wide judicial powers at the reference stage to decide various preliminary aspects instead of leaving them to the wisdom of the Arbitral Tribunal on the principle of komptenz-kompetenz enshrined in Section 16 of the Act which was felt to be antithetical to the credo and ethos of the Act.
 Therefore, the Act was amended by Act No.3 of 2016 i.e. Arbitration and Conciliation (Amendment) Act, 2015 [“the 2015 Amendment”] which inter alia inserted sub clause “6A” to Section 11 of the Act limiting the scope of judicial scrutiny at Section 11 stage to only “existence of an arbitration agreement”.
 The 2015 Amendment had the effect of legislatively overruling the law laid down in Patel Engineering and Boghara Polyfab (supra).
 The newly introduced Section 11(6A) was put to test before the Hon’ble Supreme Court in the matter of Duro Felguero, S.A. v.
-Gangavaram Port (2017) 9 SCC 729 wherein the Court strictly interpreted the import of Section 11(6A) and held that after the 2015, at Section 11 Stage, all that the Court has to see is whether an arbitration agreement exists nothing more, nothing less.
-The aforementioned ratio was later affirmed by a three judge bench of the Hon’ble Supreme Court in the case of Mayawati Trading Private Ltd. v.
+Gangavaram Port (2017) 9 SCC 729 wherein the Court strictly interpreted the import of Section 11(6A) and held that after the 2015 Amendment, at Section 11 stage, all that the Court has to see is whether an arbitration agreement exists nothing more, nothing less.
+The aforementioned ratio was later affirmed by a three judge bench of the Supreme Court in the case of Mayawati Trading Private Ltd. v.
 Pradyuat Deb Burman (2019) 8 SCC 714

 Existence of Arbitration Agreement

 At this juncture it is imperative to clarify what is “existence of an arbitration agreement”.
-A three judge bench of the Hon’ble Supreme Court in the matter of Vidya Drolia v.
+A three judge bench of the Supreme Court in the matter of Vidya Drolia v.
 Durga Trading Corpn.3(2021) 2 SCC 1 had the occasion to delve into the subject of judicial scrutiny at reference stages of Section 8 and 11 of the Act.
 The Court held that existence of an arbitration agreement means an arbitration agreement that meets and satisfies the statutory requirements of both the Arbitration Act and the Contract Act.
-A constitution bench of the Hon’ble Supreme Court, in the matter of Interplay between Arbitration Agreements under the Arbitration and Conciliation Act, 1996 and the Indian Stamp Act42023 INSC 1066, further affirmed the aforesaid position, however, clarified that the authority empowered to adjudicate whether the requirements of the Contract Act are satisfied is the Arbitral Tribunal.
-In the said judgment, the Hon’ble Supreme Court also overruled NN Global Mercantile Pvt.
+A seven-judge bench of the Supreme Court, in the matter of Interplay between Arbitration Agreements under the Arbitration and Conciliation Act, 1996 and the Indian Stamp Act42023 INSC 1066, further affirmed the aforesaid position, however, clarified that the authority empowered to adjudicate whether the requirements of the Contract Act are satisfied is the Arbitral Tribunal.
+In the said judgment, the Supreme Court also overruled NN Global Mercantile Pvt.
 Ltd. vs Indo Unique Flame Ltd. & Ors.5(2023)7 SCC 1 which held that an arbitration agreement which is not stamped or insufficiently stamped cannot be acted upon in view of Section 35 Indian Stamp Act.
-The Hon’ble Supreme Court clarified that the issue of stamping is a jurisdictional issue and a curable defect which should be left to the wisdom of the Arbitral Tribunal on the principle of competence-competence.
+The Supreme Court clarified that the issue of stamping is a jurisdictional issue and a curable defect which should be left to the wisdom of the Arbitral Tribunal on the principle of competence-competence.

 Prima facie test